 - Wild rice soup

-Oh pasta, you are my love language!
-I think that it's safe to say that you're the love language of many Freebs, too!
+Oh pasta, you are our love language!
+We think it's safe to say that you're the love language of many Freebs, too!
 This pantry staple is another one that will go with just about anything and it's cheap and easy to keep on hand.

 FREEBS' FAVORITE WAYS TO USE PASTA